Welcome to the first official Cooking On The Weekends dessert party!

 - Like the caramel, if the ganache isn't pourable, warm it slightly in a saucepan or in the microwave -- only until it can be easily poured.
 Now pour the ganache to cover the surface of each caramel layer.
 Let this set at room temperature for about 2 hours.
 Sprinkle each one with the sea salt just before serving.

 If you choose to buy the chocolate liqueur cups -- a great idea, I think -- they typically come 60 per package.
 Use the same measurements as listed above to fill the 60 cups.
 Using these cups also turns this into a gluten-free dessert.
-Again you can get them here, or if you're in LA, go to Surfas.

 You might also like these delicious treats: